alphagov/government-service-design-manual/guides-and-toolkits/users-of-your-service/understandinguserneeds.md

 ###Design with data
 Data can help tell you what your user needs are.
 Take search:

-What core search terms drive traffic to your product?
+What core search terms drive traffic to your service?
 Examine external search engine data to understand the queries that are driving people to your site for answers.

 Look at site-search.
 If people are searching within your site, they are expecting to find that information on it.
 Pay attention to the specific queries and the variations on core terms - they can tell you reams about the elements of a topic that people are trying to find out.